melsman/melsman.github.io/cv_short.md

 industry, focused on solving problems within the domains of high-performance computing and big data.

 I conduct research related to the design and implementation of high-level programming languages.
 My research interests cover the areas of data-parallel programming languages, module systems, platforms and type systems for Web applications, program optimisation, type systems for static memory management, transient fault tolerant computing, garbage collection techniques, and instruction selection for virtual machines and different microprocessors, including the x86 microprocessor.
-I have also done work in the area of constraint-based program analyses.
+I have also done work in the area of constraint-based program analyses and recently, I have been involved in research in quantum circuit simulation.

 #### Teaching

-I have taught a large number of courses, including general introductory courses on programming, on web-programming and databases, and courses on more advanced classes related to parallel programming, program analysis, and program optimisation.
+I have taught a large number of courses, including general introductory courses on programming, on web-programming and databases, and courses on more advanced classes related to parallel programming, quantum programming languages, program analysis, and program optimisation.

 I have supervised a high number of M.Sc. thesis students, B.Sc. thesis students, and other projects.
-The projects have covered blockchain technology, compiler technology, type systems, and the development, documentation, and testing of Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, Haskell, and Standard ML.
-I am currently supervising two Ph.D. students within areas coverered by HIPERFIT.
-One PhD student has graduated.
+The projects have covered areas such as financial engineering (e.g., portfolio optimation theory, OTC contracts, risk-analyses), blockchain technology, compiler technology, type systems, and the development of Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, Haskell, and Standard ML.
+I have successfully supervised three Phd students.

 #### Organisational Work

 From May 2009 to 2012, I worked as Team Leader in the Instrument Modeling Language team at SimCorp.
 From August 2007 to May 2008, I served as the head of the international technical ITU program Software Development and Technology.
 From November 2003 to January 2005, I served as Head of the ITU Internet and Software Technology Study Program.
-During 2004, I have attended a management course at SHL Denmark.
-During the educational year 2001-2002, I have attended a pedagogical education program for assistant professors at KVL, in addition to a course on project supervision.
+During 2004, I attended a management course at SHL Denmark.
+During the educational year 2001-2002, I attended a pedagogical education program for assistant professors at KVL, in addition to a course on project supervision.
 I have been a co-organiser of the DIKU International Summer School on Region-Based Memory Management, August 18-22, 1997, held at the University of Copenhagen, Denmark.
 I have reviewed papers for a series of conferences, workshops, and journals, including PLDI'96, PLILP'96, IFL'97, POPL'97, SAS'97, PLDI'99, ESOP'01, ESOP'03, HOSC, JFP, and TOPLAS.
-I have served on the programme committees for the 2008 International Conference on Compiler Construction (CC'08), the 2007 Nordic Workshop on Secure IT Systems (NordSec'07), the 2005 ACM SIGPLAN Workshop on ML (ML'05), held in Tallinn, Estonia, September 2005, on ARRAY'2017, and on ICFP'18.
-I have also served as programme co-chair for the 2006 ACM Workshop on Semantics, Program Analysis, and Computing Environments for Memory Management (SPACE'06), held in South Carolina, January 2006 and for the 2016 ACM SIGPLAN 3rd International Workshop on Libraries, Languages and Compilers for Programming (ARRAY'2016).
+I have served on the programme committees for the 2008 International Conference on Compiler Construction (CC'08), the 2007 Nordic Workshop on Secure IT Systems (NordSec'07), the 2005 ACM SIGPLAN Workshop on ML (ML'05), held in Tallinn, Estonia, September 2005, on ARRAY'2017, and on ICFP '18, '24.
+I have also served as programme co-chair for the 2006 ACM Workshop on Semantics, Program Analysis, and Computing Environments for Memory Management (SPACE'06) and for the 2016 ACM SIGPLAN 3rd International Workshop on Libraries, Languages and Compilers for Programming (ARRAY'2016).

 #### Full CV